The omnipresent Knowl Hill

 Heywood’s Hidden Treasures …

-Heap Bridge Branch Line
+The Heap Bridge Branch Line

 Heap Bridge has a history with papermaking that dates back 300 years!
-The Heap Bridge sidings were a freight-only line built for Bridge Hall Mill (BHM), but was latterly and solely used by Yates Duxbury (YD) when the mill closed down in the mid 1920’s.
+The Heap Bridge sidings were a freight-only line built in 1880 for Bridge Hall Mill (BHM), but was latterly and solely used by Yates Duxbury (YD) when the mill closed down in the mid 1920’s.

 These modern-day pictures trace the line’s short journey ….

 A masterpiece short film by Gandy Dancer Productions explains all …